Whistleblower policy for the JPS Marselis Group

 How to report

-The online form at https://jpsmarselis.dk/whistle-blower/?lang=en must be used for reporting.
-The report can be anonymous or not.
-To be able to investigate the situation more closely, we ask that you provide as detailed a description as possible.
+The report can be made anonymously or non-anonymously.
+For us to be able to investigate a reported matter as closely as possible, we ask that you provide as detailed a description of the matter as possible.

-Procedure when a disclosure is received
+Procedure when a report is received

-Investigation of a disclosure
+Investigation of a matter

 Duty of confidentiality